-Year g Year 10 Examination - Engineering in Motion Statics Exam Civil Engineering Folio (Water Tower) Aerospace Engineering Folio (Water Bottle Rocket) Engineering Machines Exam Mechanical Engineering Folio (Mouse Trap car)
+Year 9 Year 10 Examination - Engineering in Motion Aerospace Engineering Folio (Water Bottle Rocket) Examination - Engineering Statics Civil Engineering Folio (Water Tower) Examination - Engineering Machines Mechanical Engineering Folio (Mouse Trap car)

 Food and Textiles Technology

 Food and Textiles Technology is a dynamic subject that is part of the Australian Curriculum: Design Technologies.
 It encourages creativity and innovation in designing nutritious food products, sustainable practices, textiles, and other materials.
 Students explore how technological advancements can improve production processes, enhance product quality, and address environmental and social issues.
 This subject equips students with essential knowledge and hands-on experiences such as practical skills, critical thinking, teamwork and problem solving that are increasingly valuable for participation in an evolving world.